makhidkarun/traveller_pyroute/readme.md

 ``max-jump`` selects the maximum distance used for trade route generation.
 Changing this can be based on jump drive availability.
 For lower TL areas or eras, setting this to 2 or 3 makes the rules reflect an earlier era.
 For an area where the stars are spread, set to 5 or 6 to include routes across the gaps.

 ``min-ally-count`` controls which allegiance codes are output in the `alleg_summary.wiki` file.
+The value is the minimum number of worlds in an empire to be includes in the output.
+The default is 10 worlds.
 For a map with many small empires it may be worth while setting this to 0 to include all of them in the output file.

 ``pop-code`` controls the interpretation of the population modifier. `fixed` is the standard Traveller interpretation of the code.  `benford` re-distributes, using a random number generator, the existing population codes to match [Benford's Law](http://en.wikipedia.org/wiki/Benford%27s_law).
 This produces a more accurate population distribution, and reduces the population by about 30%. `scaled` treats the value as a index into a scaled array of values, attempting to produce the same results as the `benford` population multiplier, but without the random generation.